Active case

 When can family members file a Camp Lejeune water contamination lawsuit?

-If you want to pursue justice for yourself or a loved one, you must first file an administrative claim with the Department of the Navy.
+If you want to pursue justice for yourself or a loved one, you must first have filed an administrative claim with the Department of the Navy before the August 2024 deadline.
 If six months pass without a settlement for your Camp Lejeune claim, or if the claim is denied, you may then be allowed to file a lawsuit in the U.S. District Court for the Eastern District of North Carolina.

 Also, all claimants only have 180 days from the date their claim is denied to file a lawsuit.
 After that time, your lawsuit may be forever barred.